 El Salvador Elevation Map

 There are three geographic regions in El Salvador.
 First, the Central Plateau consists of about 20 active volcanoes, making up the Sierra Madre Mountains.
-Secondly, the Pacific coastal belt is characterized for its lowlands and beaches.
+Secondly, the Pacific coastal belt is characterized by its lowlands and beaches.
 Finally, the Lempa River Valley forms the lowlands in the north.
 The Cocos Plate is a subducting plate where it converges with the Caribbean Plate and is the source of earthquake activity in the territory.
 Overall, the highest point in El Salvador is Cerro El Pital, at 2,730 meters (8,957 ft).